abhipatel-26/finance-Excel-Dashboard/README.md

 .choose the right charts and graphs bars.

-.At last step created a insightfull dashboard.
+.At last step created a insightfull dashboards.